Skip to main content

 Why 80% of SBA Loan Applications Get Rejected (And How to Beat the Odds)

 The number most often cited is 80%.
-Eight out of ten SBA loan applications get rejected.
+According to the 2025 Report on Employer Firms from the Federal Reserve, only about 32% of small business loan applicants were fully approved in 2024, meaning the vast majority of applications are denied or only partially approved.
 That statistic sounds brutal, but when you sit on the lender side of the table (I spent six years reviewing SBA 7(a) packages before switching to consulting), the reasons are almost always the same five problems.
 And every one of them is fixable before you apply.

 The business owners who get approved aren't smarter or luckier.
 They're better prepared.
 That's it.